acmattos/octoevents/README.md

 All classes are using Kodein to deal with dependency injection.
 This lib is written in Kotlin and supports the runtime environment very well.

-Konfig deals with properties file, providing an easy way to externalize some application's properties.
+Konfig deals with config properties file, providing an easy way to externalize some application's properties.

-Tests are supported by Knit and Kotlin Tent JUnit: JUnit APIs customized for Kotlin.
+Tests are supported by Knit and Kotlin Test JUnit: JUnit based APIs customized for Kotlin environment.
 Embedded MongoDB ("Organization Flapdoodle OSS") provides a platform neutral way for running a MongoDB instance during Integration Tests.
 Spring Web provides a REST client to be used inside our tests.

 ### API Packages